Last Updated on December 27, 2020

 These Huatulco beaches are easily accessible by car or taxi – or from your resort depending on your hotel choice!

 Playa Santa Cruz is located in Santa Cruz Bay, which is Huatulco’s cruise ship port.
-This beach has calm waters perfect for swimming and families.
-It’s also one of the busiest beaches, since it offers a variety of hotels and restaurants as well as boat rentals and tours.
+This beach has calm water perfect for swimming and families.
+It’s also one of the most popular beaches, since it offers a wide variety of hotels and restaurants as well as boat rentals and tours.
+The beach is about 250 meters long, which offers room to spread out and enjoy its golden sand and blue water.

 Safe for swimming?
 Yes | Good snorkeling?
 No | Restaurants?
 Yes